abtion/abt/README.md

 - `abt share asana harvest | tr "\n" " " | pbcopy`: Copy configuration (mac only)
 - `abt start <shared configuration>`: Start a shared configuration

+Flags:
+- `abt start harvest -c "comment"`: Command flags are added directly after provider URIs
+- `abt start harvest -c "comment" -- asana`: Use -- to mark the end of a flag list if it's to be followed by a provider URI
+- `abt pick harvest | abt start -c "comment"`: Flags placed directly after a command applies to piped in URIs

 ## Available commands:
+Some commands have `[options]`.
+Run such a command with `--help` flag to view supported flags, e.g: `abt track harvest -h`

 ### Asana
 | Command | Description |
 | :------ | :---------- |